Adhi'adeye: History

 In October 2014, the Cilmi Naaleeye branch of the Dhulbahante clan held a clan meeting in Adhi'adeye.

 In May 2016, Mustafe Maxamuud Awseed was appointed Sultan of the Fiqi-shini, a segment of the Habr Gedir, in Adhi'adeye.

 In December 2020, a quarter century of clan warfare ended in Adhi'adeye.

+Adhi'adeye was captured on August 25, 2023, by Khatumo State forces after successfully displacing Somaliland forces from Las Anod.

 Demographics

-Adhi'adeye is a town created in the 20th century and was founded by the Naleye Ahmed, a sub-subsection of the Mohamoud Garad branch of the Dhulbahante.
-The town is primarily inhabited by the Reer Cilmi (Elmi Naleye) sub-clan of the Naleye Ahmed.
-Other Mohamoud Garad residents of the town include the Jama Siad, mainly the Warsame Ali (Reer Ciye) subsection.
-There is a segment of the Hawiye, called Fiqishini, who are also present too.
+The city of Adhi'adeye is a Dhulbahante town created in the 20th century and was founded by the Naleye Ahmed, a sub-subsection of the Mohamoud Garad branch of the Dhulbahante.
+The city is primarily inhabited by the Reer Cilmi (Elmi Naleye) sub-clan of the Naleye Ahmed.
+Other Mohamoud Garad residents of the city include the Jama Siad.
+There is a segment of the Hawiye, called Fiqishini, who are also present in the city.